 How Much Exercise Does An Adult Bichon Frise Need?

+It is generally recommended adult Bichons get 30 minutes of exercise each day.
 This exercise can be achieved in many ways.
-From a simple walk around the block to a trip to the beach to playing frisbee.
+From a walk around the block to a trip to the beach to playing frisbee in the garden.

 How Much Exercise Does An Older Bichon Frise Need?